asantos00/website/content/blog/mistakes-react-redux/mistakes-react-redux.md

 const getUserFirstName = (state) => state.users.list[0].name.first;
 ```

-Store it near the reducer and whenever you change the store structure, you also update this?
+Store it near the reducer and whenever you change the store structure, you also update this.

-Then your components can depend on this, and do something like:
+Then your components can depend on the selector, and your `mapStateToProps` now looks a little bit cleaner:

 ```javascript
 const mapStateToProps = state => ({